 In said scene, Asuka relives finding her mother dead by suicide.
 As sad and shocking as this is, yet another layer of tragedy unfolds as we learn that her mother, in her last days, saw Asuka only in a doll she caressed in her hospital bed.
 She could not care for a human Asuka with her own identity and needs and so projected a simpler Asuka onto a doll, in the end, delusionally imagining that her little doll Asuka would die with her.

-Knowing how strong the bond of a mother and child is, one can imagine Asuka’s pain as she watched her mother fondle a doll.
+Knowing how strong the bond between a mother and child is, one can imagine Asuka’s pain as she watched her mother fondle a doll.
 Little Asuka would do anything for her mother’s love, for her mother to look at her, to the extent that, as a child, she would willingly die with her mother so long as she would not stop being her mother and loving her.
 Asuka’s scene ends with a heart-wrenching, chilling scream as Japanese text flashes across the screen.

 A human understanding for characters, such as intense longing for others, for love, for specifically the love of their parents that the characters in Evangelion never had, has never been portrayed so intensely on the screen for an audience.
 Traditional animation was the best medium for capturing this, as it combines art, the expression of humanity, in a very tangible way – through a pencil, with no in between forces such as computer rendering to get in the way of the human side of the artistry.